Ahmadzadeh920/Blog-Customized/README.md

 - Setup Django Model for a Blog
 - Setup customized Authentication by AbstractBaseUser in the accounts app
 - Implement Class Based Views for Blog models in the blog app
+# License
+MIT.

+# Bugs
+Feel free to let me know if something needs to be fixed. or even any features seems to be needed in this repo.